DeployingPaperclip:AnAdvancedAIAgentTutorial

 3. Robust Error Handling and Observability

 - Structured Logging: Configure Paperclip and its agents to emit structured logs (JSON format) with relevant context (agent ID, task ID, tool used, error message).
-Use tools like
+If you're serious, push these to an

-ELK stackorGrafana Lokifor centralized log management if scaling. - Agent Self-Correction: Implement mechanisms within agents for self-correction or retry logic upon encountering errors.
+ELK stackorGrafana Lokifor centralized log management.
+Don't justprint(). - Agent Self-Correction: Implement mechanisms within agents for self-correction or retry logic upon encountering errors.
 For example, if a tool call fails, the agent should attempt an alternative approach or ask for clarification.

 ✅ What you should see: Detailed logs for every agent action and error, enabling quick debugging.
 System alerts for critical issues, allowing proactive intervention before users are impacted.
 Agents gracefully handling temporary failures.